marcusgia2505/classsExGameInstructions/docs/040_Develop_your_own_games.rst

 ===Programming language and editor===

-Programmes are a very useful tool to design dynamic games.
-Variables and programmes are specified via [[wikipedia:PHP|PHP]].
+Variables and programmes are specified via `PHP<https://en.wikipedia.org/wiki/PHP>`_.
 This is a well-documented standard which enables easy programming.
-Details can be found in the internet, for example [http://php.net/docs.php here].
+Details can be found in the internet, for example `here<http://php.net/docs.php>`_.
 You can utilise the normal PHP features (e.g. round, rand, number_format(),…).

 Programmes are entered in an editor that comprises syntax-highlighting as well as a simple error check of the entered codes.